ZhuZiLiBryan/cse15l-lab-reports/lab-report-4-week-8.md

 My hypothesis was that a larger code change was necessary to fix the bug in the program.
 This is because my implementation actually specifically searches for the last parentheses of a link, but this raises a problem when there are nested links with more parentheses and brackets.
 This would cause issues such as nested links being carried on too long or links with multiple parentheses being cut short.

 To amend the issue of multiple parentheses being cut short (like _a.com(())_ being turned into _a.com(()_, I made a check to see if the link that the program detected had any extra closing parentheses inside and, if so, only treat the outermost parentheses as the real closign parentheses.
+In the event that there were multiple closing parentheses adjacent to each other, an increment of one was added to its index to avoid the link being cut short.
 The amendment is shown below:
 ![pic_18](Images/report4/pic_18.png)

 To amend the issue of a nested link being too long because of my implementation seeing the NEXT link as the final parentheses, I made a conditional to check the link for any nested brackets.
 If these existed, I would try to extract the innermost parentheses, since that nested link is the real link.
 The amendment is shown below:
 ![pic_19](Images/report4/pic_19.png)

+Note that there was also functionality to check for escape sequences to avoid considering brackets that had backslashes before them.

 ## Testing Snippet 3